KenZQ/C-C-/README.md

 # cLearn

-#This is some personal code of  C languages.
+#This is some personal code of  C/ languages.